 Four major components are utilized by the physician to define the diagnosis of the patient: specific measurements of lung function, a detailed patient history, a physical examination, and allergy testing.
 Physicians at Arizona Asthma and Allergy Institute treat both adult and pediatric allergies.

-Call us today to set up your appointment at any one of our five Phoenix valley locations!
+Call us today to set up your allergy or asthma appointment at any one of our seven Phoenix Valley locations!

-We have Phoenix Allergists, Peoria Allergists, Scottsdale Allergists, Avondale Allergists and Mesa Allergists and Asthma specialists.
+Arizona Asthma and Allergy Institute has Phoenix Allergists, Peoria Allergists, Scottsdale Allergists, Avondale Allergists, Mesa Allergists, Chandler Allergists, Surprise Allergists and Asthma specialists across the entire Valley.

 Arizona Asthma & Allergy Institute offers a variety of allergy testing services to adult and pediatric patients.
 Please read all of the information about what tests offered and what they are designed to evaluate.